 So how do you know when your business is ready for marketing automation?

 7 Signs Your Business is Ready for Marketing Automation

 1) You spend a lot of time on repetitive tasks

-If you’re spending a lot of time on repetitive tasks and other areas of your business are suffering as a result, it might be time to think about marketing automation.
-Not only will you free up some of your time, automating some of your work will also reduce the risk of human error.
+If you're spending a lot of time on repetitive tasks and other areas of your business are suffering, as a result, it might be time to think about marketing automation.
+Not only will you free up some of your time, but automating some of your work will also reduce the risk of human error.